topicquests/sensecraft/documentation/tables.md

 Under consideration:

 * extraCreditForMove could have issues with favoritism

-## roles

-Should we have an enum or a table?
-The latter would make it easier to extend.
-Assuming an enum for now, otherwise use fk(Role) below.
-TBD.

 ## scoring_criterion

 Represents a criterion which will be used to score a game move (mostly introducing conversation nodes).
 A given game mode can be scored along multiple axes (or criteria.)